AashiGarg-tech/Lyrify/README.md

 ---

-## 🎵 Spotify setup (one-time, ~2 minutes)
+##  Spotify setup (one-time, ~2 minutes)

-Lyrify uses Spotify's official API with PKCE authentication — meaning it never sees your Spotify password, and there's no shared backend.
+Lyrify uses Spotify's official API with PKCE authentication, that means it never sees your Spotify password, and there's no shared backend.
 Each user connects their own account directly.

 1. Click **Open Spotify Developer Dashboard ↗** inside the app's settings panel
 2. Log in → **Create app** (name it anything)